The Ethics of Presence in Tension

 Orientation: Plan or Contact

-• Contact-first: Life is shaped by contact with what is happening.
-Effort is sustained by what it touches.
+- Contact-first: Life is shaped by contact with what is happening.
+Effort is sustained by what it meets.
 Whether a destination appears or not, the work remains intact.
-If one does appear, it is not a rescue but a shape life happened to take.
+If one does appear, it is not a rescue but a shape life takes.
 Here, design emerges from life.

 Micro-Contact